 The cultured cheeses keep up to a month in the fridge, although they don’t need to, as they taste so good they won’t be around that long.
-We have four cultured cheeses available online: Sharp White Cheddar, Smoked Cheddar, ‘Blue’ and Chevre, giving a great choice for sandwiches and cheeseboards alike.
+We have three cultured cheeses available online: Sharp White Cheddar, Smoked Cheddar and Chevre, giving a great choice for sandwiches and cheeseboards alike.
+There is also an uncultured Parmesan type cheese, which is great for grating over food if it’s kept in the freezer so it’s nice and solid.
 We also have an aged Stilton, which unfortunately takes a long time to produce and sells out quicker than I can make it!

 Please note that Penicillium Roqueforti, as part of the penicillium family, may affect those sensitive or allergic to penicillin.
 If you think you might have a reaction to this cheese, or have been explicitly advised by your doctor to avoid blue cheeses, please do not purchase.